Keeping Babies Safe While They Learn to Crawl

 - Electronic devices - keep cell phones, regular phones, and other electronic devises off of floors, sofas, and corner tables.
 They will be put in the mouth.
 Wet saliva on batteries may cause them to emit acid.

-- Household chemicals - put them where babies cannot see or reach them.
+- Household chemicals - put them where babies cannot see or reach them in cupboards with child-proof latches.

 - Medications - keep them off of corner tables, night stands, or other places within the baby's grasp.
 Their curiosity will get the best of them and they will touch and taste.
 Call poison control immediately if medications are ingested by children.